 There is specially-designed accommodation on the main college site and at James Mellon Hall for students with disabilities.
 Some of the historic buildings on the main site may cause problems for students with mobility difficulties.
 If you need to make a special accommodation request due to a physical disability, please contact the college’s Disability Officer.

 The attractive Oriel Middle Common Room (MCR) was once declared to be housed in some of the ‘finest rooms in Oxford’.
 The MCR continues to be an excellent social centre for Oriel’s graduates, with social spaces overlooking the picturesque Oriel Square.
-It is open to its members 24 hours a day and from 2016 will provide a host of newly-refurbished facilities.
+It is open to its members 24 hours a day.

 Oriel’s graduate community is renowned for being welcoming, social and friendly.
 The MCR has members from all over the world and comprises both taught and research graduate students, mature undergraduates, fourth-year undergraduates and MCR associate members, including post-doctoral researchers.
 Graduate students are also automatically given membership of the Junior Common Room (JCR).